-For reference purposes only — no wagering! — Steph Mineart lists 161 famous short stories, in ascending order of length.
+For reference purposes only — no wagering! — Hawthorn Mineart lists 161 famous short stories, in ascending order of length.
 (Shortest one listed: Virginia Woolf’s “A Haunted House,” a breezy 710 words.)
 The average: a hair over 4000 words.

 She’s also done a list of word counts for famous novels, and no, War and Peace (587,287 words) isn’t the longest.

 And I note with no small degree of angst that I have written nearly four million words in the last five and a half years — 55,000 just in January — but I seriously doubt I could put together a decent 4000-word short story.
 (Although this isn’t too awfully bad for 300 and change.)